gregchamberlain/react-dnd-layout/README.md

 ```

 ## Editor
 The Editor is the default export of this package and is the component used to create the interfaces using drop and drop.
-It accepts the folling props.
+It accepts the following props.

 |Property|Type|Required|Description|
 |-----|-----|-----|-------|